Ryan-Gates/MrFuzzy/README.md

 #Current features:

-Fuzz the demintions that canbe colleced by the browser Present a consestant fake Useragent string strip plugin information from the JS runtime
+Fuzz the screen dimensions that can be collected by the browser

+Present a consestant fake Useragent string

+strip plugin information from the JS runtime

 #Todo:
 Figure out a full feature set